undebuggable/backup-stuff/README.md

-Configurable utility for automated backup of local and remote directories and files
+backup-stuff
 =================

+Configurable backups of local and remote directories and files.

 Introduction
 ------------------